2020 Symposium: The Interplay of Antitrust Laws and Our Current Business Environment

 2018 Symposium: a Chip Off the Old Block(chain)

-On February 3, the Journal of Business Law held its annual symposium at Penn Law.
+On February 3, the Journal of Business Law held its annual symposium at the Law School.

 The symposium, “A Chip Off the Old Block(chain): How Blockchain Technology is Changing Law and Business,” focused on four key issues of blockchain technology: digital currencies, the Delaware Blockchain Initiative, smart contracts, and blockchain regulation.
 The event included discussions of how blockchain technology will enhance and disrupt the legal industry.